Assess chances

 To submit language test results for Express Entry immigration programs, you need to:

-- Enter the test results in your Express Entry profile (and Personal Information Number if requested);
+• Enter the test results in your Express Entry profile (including the Personal Information Number if requested);

 Immigration to Quebec